The Geometric View of Theories

 Also, the global properties of the metric carry important physical information.
 The monodromies of sections around singularities contain information about massless states that emerge unexpectedly in the low-energy spectrum.
 They are `unexpected', because these states are not part of the point-particle excitation spectrum that one finds at weak coupling, but they are non-perturbative states.\footnote{For the sense in which these states emerge, see Vergouwen and De Haro (2025).}

-In the UV completion of the Seiberg-Witten theory in string theory, the moduli space metric has a more direct realist interpretation: not just as the effective metric ``seen'' by the fields, but as part of a higher-dimensional ambient spacetime metric.
+In the UV completion of the Seiberg-Witten theory in string theory, the moduli space metric has a more direct realist interpretation: not just as the effective metric ``seen'' by the fields, but as induced from a higher-dimensional ambient spacetime metric.
 This involves a full geometrization of the theory, where the role of the moduli space metric is akin to the role of the ambient spacetime in string theory.
-The moduli space and its metric are realized as part of the spacetime on which D-branes move and intersect.
+The moduli space and its metric are encoded in the geometry of the higher-dimensional spacetime on which D-branes move and intersect, in particular via the Seiberg-Witten elliptic curve embedded in the brane worldvolume and the periods $(a,a_D)$ defined on it.
 Without entering into details: the ${\cal N}=2$ supersymmetric Yang-Mills theory whose low-energy limit is the Seiberg-Witten theory gets realized, at higher energies, as the world-volume theory on a set of fivebranes (with five dimensions of space and one of time) intersecting with fourbranes (with four dimensions of space and one of time) along three common spatial directions and time.